-to support our current competitive teenage players;
+to support our current performance level teenage players;

 to increase the base of younger tennis players; and